blog-ftr-img

 • Facilitates bank and stakeholder communications

-• Helps identify seasonal capital needs
+• Helps identify seasonal cash needs

 The 13-week cash flow model serves as an essential tool for emerging businesses, particularly during periods of rapid growth when cash demands can quickly outpace available resources.
 Regular maintenance and review of this model ensure businesses maintain adequate liquidity while pursuing growth opportunities.